Album on Bandcamp

 August 1989 is the month that I met Madeline, my now wife of 30+ years.
 This encounter led to the most transformative decisions of my life.

-Forth, originally titled “Fourth” to represent the fourth newly recorded song for the upcoming album, is influenced by how humans tenaciously plod and journey along, encountering various things along the way.
+Forth, originally titled “Fourth” to represent the fourth recorded song for the album, is influenced by how humans tenaciously plod and journey along, encountering various things along the way.
 It employs an uncommonly straight rock beat/piano rhythm section and moderate tempo under a deep house umbrella, placing it outside easy sub-genre categorization.